-Watching the FTSE 100 index of top UK stocks can sometimes induce a sense of vertigo even in experienced market professional.
+Watching the UK 100 index of top UK stocks can sometimes induce a sense of vertigo even in experienced market professional.

 Spectating from the side-lines is one thing, but when investments are on the line, traders feel a sense of deeper responsibility and pressure to understand the momentum and movement of financial markets.